dsprenkels/randombytes/README.md

 [Please open an issue.](https://github.com/dsprenkels/randombytes/issues/new) If possible I will try to make a `randombytes` implementation for your platform.

+### Do you have bindings for language _x_?

+No, your language probably already has a random source.
+Use that one.

 ### Other

 Feel free to send me an email on my Github associated e-mail address.